-3.1.4 The Graphite Moderated Water Cooled Reactor RBMK
+3.1.4 The Light Water-cooled Graphite Moderated Reactor LWGR (or RBMK)

 Apart from ordinary and heavy water, the other moderator practically available is graphite.
 Graphite hardly absorbs any neutron but its nuclei are heavier and less efficient to slow them down.
 As a result, graphite moderated reactors have large sizes and low power density, and they must be refueled on-line.